Balwant Singh Rajoana: Conviction and death sentence

 Balwant Singh had "openly confessed" an involvement and strongly expressed no faith in Indian judiciary.
 He refused to defend himself and refused to take a lawyer.
 He accused Indian courts of applying dual standards of law and the Indian judicial system of shielding the culprits of 1984 anti-Sikh riots.
 "Asking for mercy from them (Indian courts) is not even in my distant dreams" Rajoana said in an open letter to Media.

-Explaining his actions, Balwant Singh referred to the deadly anti-Sikh riots which followed the assassination of Indira Gandhi and talked about how the perpetrators of the riots had not been brought to justice even after 25 years.
+Explaining his actions, Balwant Singh referred to the deadly anti-Sikh genocide which followed the assassination of Indira Gandhi and talked about how the perpetrators of the riots had not been brought to justice even after 25 years.
 In a letter to the Chief Justice of the High Court, he complained about discrimination at the hands of the country's judicial system and the rulers.
 Rajoana defended his actions citing the 1984 Operation Blue Star offensive at the Golden Temple and the killing of Sikhs during the 1984 anti-Sikh riots.

 Rajoana was sentenced to death by a special CBI court and his execution was scheduled for 31 March 2012.
 In his will, Balwant Singh said that his wish was to donate his eyes to Lakhwinder Singh (Ragi at Golden Temple Amritsar) and his kidneys, heart or any other body part to needy patients.
 On 28 March 2012 India's Home Ministry stayed the execution following clemency appeals filed by the SGPC, a Sikh organization.

-On stay of his execution, Balwant singh said, "I have dedicated my life to the Panth (referred to Khalsa and meaning the Sikh Community) and have no regrets.
+On stay of his execution, Balwant singh Rajoana said, "I have dedicated my life to the Panth (referred to Khalsa and meaning the Sikh Community) and have no regrets.
 So the stay doesn't make any difference to me".

 He also added, "This is a victory of real Khalsa Panth after every member of the Sikh Community rose to the occasion and successfully conveyed the strength of the Khalsa religion.
 I am ready to be hanged at any time and will live as long as God has decided for me.
 My happiness over the stay shouldn't be considered as my weakness.
 I am happy because Sikh Community has shocked the walls of the Delhi government, not because my hanging has been postponed."

 Union Home Minister Amit Shah said on Tuesday said in Lok Sabha that death sentence of Balwant Singh Rajoana, a convict in the assassination case of former Punjab Chief Minister Beant Singh, has not been commuted.

 "The sentence has not been commuted," he told the Parliamentarians in the Lower House today.

-Shah also urged the fellow members to not to go by media reports which have stated that the ministry has recommended commuting the death sentence of Rajoana and the communication had been sent to Punjab government and Chandigarh administration.
+Shah also urged the fellow members not to go by media reports which have stated that the ministry has recommended commuting the death sentence of Rajoana and the communication had been sent to Punjab government and Chandigarh administration.

 Shah made the remarks after the matter was raised by the Congress members and the grandson of late Beant Singh, Ravneet Singh Bittu during the question hour in the lower house.